shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_12/README.md

 • MariaDB<br/>

-## RELATIONAL DATABASE SERVICE - RDS
+## Relational Database Service - RDS

 Amazon RDS supports an array of database engines to store and organize data.
 It also helps with relational database management tasks, such as data migration, backup, recovery and patching.